jnlongnecker/theQudzoo/src/content/adviceArticles/cybernetics.md

 </div>

 There's not too many skills that cost above 151 skill points, and most of them are pretty good.
 Of course, not _all_ of them are good for your build (Berserk! as a long blades user?
 Snooze).
-If you do happen to get a good one, especially something like Two-weapon Fighting without having purchased any Dual Wield skills, it _may_ just be worth eating up the head slot for.
+If you do happen to get a good one, especially something like Multiweapon Mastery without having purchased any Multiweapon Fighting, it _may_ just be worth eating up the head slot for.
 Again, it'll likely skill be conditional as it'll just be a matter of time before you just have the skill points to spend on it anyway and can swap this out for something more meaningful.

 ### Dopamine Synth